 When we are diving, it is key to keep some proper techniques to keep you underwater.
 In this case, breathing will be more than important to perform successfully in this activity.
 Therefore, know how breathing in diving is very important.

 Breathing through the regulator

-The diver has a team that provides air to the depth that is without any effort, thanks to the improvement of the regulator that receives the air from the bottle.
+The diver has a piece of equipment that provides air at the depth that he or she is without any effort, thanks to the improvement of the regulator that receives the air from the bottle.

 This air accumulates in our body and fills our lungs, where at each depth they will contain an amount of air proportional to the volume of our lungs and the pressure at which we find ourselves.
 That is, if our lungs fit for example 5 liters on the surface, where the pressure is 1 atmosphere (1 kg / cm2), when we are at 20 meters deep, where the absolute pressure is 3 kg / cm2, When filling the lungs they will accommodate a total of 5 liters x 3 kg = 15 liters.